José Prat (anarchist): Biography

 Josep Prat i Rogent was born in Barcelona on 17 December 1866.
 Initially a federal republican, by 1890, he had converted to the philosophy of anarchism.
 Prat joined a new generation of anarchist intellectuals, which contributed to the growth of the Spanish anarchist movement.
 He became a disciple of the Galician anarchist Ricardo Mella.
 He was a shy figure and rarely spoke in meetings, instead developing his talents as a writer.
 In 1894, Prat began contributing to La Idea Libre, a journal which published anarchist theory.

 In the 1896 Barcelona Corpus Christi procession bombing, 6 people were killed and 45 wounded by an unknown attacker.
 Prat and Mella thought the perpetrator was a "misguided anarchists", but other anarchists thought it to have been an agent provocateur.
 The subsequent repressions of the Montjuïc trials forced many Spanish anarchists, including Prat, to flee into exile.
 Prat escaped Barcelona to A Coruña, where he hid at Ricardo Mella's home.
-Together, they worked on an exposé about the Montjuïc trials, titled La barbarie gubermental en Espana, in which they fiercely criticised the actions of the Spanish government.
-Prat then went into exile in the United Kingdom, where he represented Spanish anarchists at the International Socialist Workers and Trade Union Congress in London.
+Together, they worked on an exposé about the Montjuïc trials, titled La barbarie gubernamental en España, in which they fiercely criticised the actions of the Spanish government.
+Prat then went into exile in the United Kingdom, where he represented Spanish anarchists at the 1896 International Socialist Workers and Trade Union Congress in London.
 He then moved on to Argentina and collaborated on Antoni Pellicer's newspaper La Protesta Humana, in which he condemned anarchist terrorism under a pseudonym.

 In 1898, Prat returned to Spain and became a leading figure in the anarchist movement.
 He found that the repressions had frightened many modernist artists away from the anarchist movement, so he criticised them for their apoliticism.
 When the Generation of '98 introduced individualist anarchism to the Spanish anarchist movement, Prat also criticised it, regarding it to be an illegitimate strain of anarchism.
 Together with Anselmo Lorenzo, Prat became one of the leading theoreticians of anarcho-syndicalism.
 He stressed the need to build strong trade unions through localised industrial actions before carrying out a revolutionary general strike, and criticised the lack of enthusiasm among anarchist activists between 1900 and 1903.